OFFLINE-GmbH/oc-gdpr-plugin/README.md

 1. Define your cookie groups and cookies via the backend settings page.
 1. Place the `cookieManager` component on a `cookies.htm` page
 1. Place the `cookieBanner` component on all of your layouts.
-Use the configuration listed below
+Use the configuration listed below.

 ```ini
 [cookieBanner]